vexy/flask-auth-template/README.md

 ### No database !
 DB layer has been **intentionally omitted** to allow space for your own implementation.
 In present form, the code handles all tokens **in memory**, making the data available only while the server is running.
 All registration data (as well as tokens) will disappear after the server shut down.
-For more convenient mechanism, store your `tokens` in some form of persistent storage, or reuse them in different way.
+For more convenient mechanism, store your tokens in some form of persistent storage, or reuse them in different way.

+### Modularised
+Template is designed to support modular structure.
+Main application modules are stored in `modules` folder.
+If you need more modules, you can place them inside - as long as they are connected in the main module.

 ### Different authentication strategies
 Presented here is basic HTTP AUTHENTICATION through Authentication field.
 Note there are **way secure** authentication mechanisms, such as `OAuth`.